ffigura/Research-Development-and-Innovation/README.md

  - Between March 2016 and March 2022, 584 projects related to geophysics were started in Brazil
  - 14 Companies or joints sponsored projects
  - 44 universities or research centers developed research
+ - 33 companies carried out on projects
- - 33 service or consultancy companies carried out on projects
+ - 25 service or consultancy companies carried out on projects

 There may be errors and any feedback is appreciated.